mojixcoder/kid/README.md

 ### Kid Micro Web Framework
 ___
 **Kid** is a micro web framework written in Go.
 It aims to keep its core simple and yet powerful.
+It's fully compatible with net/http interfaces and can be adapt with other net/http compatible packages as well.

+### Routing
+It uses a tree-based routing with a DFS traversal algorithm.

+### Versioning
+This package follows semver versioning.

 #### Quick Start
 ___